Greatest Literature banner

 We seem to be launched on yet another Brontë story of a worthy young woman trying to make her way in the world through servitude and in search of a powerful, possibly wicked, man to take her under wing.
 Lucy Snowe appears without guile and passively accepts everything life and other people throw at her.
 But the ingenue eventually turns out to have a mind of her own—several minds actually—and the plot runs off in unexpected directions.

-The original unreliable narrator
+The misleading narrator

 Its central character is a woman of greater complexity than ever seen previously, revealing inner battles between self-delusion and revelation that bely her plain appearance and her plain name.
 But she also uncovers greater convention-defying strength—hidden depths beneath the smooth surface to live up to her surname.